mongodb/specifications/source/client-side-encryption/tests/README.rst

          }
       }

-2. Invoke `CreateEncryptedCollection(CE, DB, "testing1", Opts, "local", null)`
+2. Invoke `CreateEncryptedCollection(CE, DB, "testing1", Opts, kmsProvider, masterKey)`
    to obtain a new collection `Coll`.
 Expect success.
 3. Attempt to insert the following document into `Coll`::